On Axisymmetric and Stationary Solutions of the Self-Gravitating Vlasov System: Introduction

 The purpose of this article is to construct solutions to the axisymmetric self-gravitating Vlasov system via a numerical method.
 We start with an ansatz that the Vlasov distribution depends on the phase space coordinates only through a function of the two classical integrals of motion, and solve for the spatial density and gravitational potentials --- the Newtonian potential, or in the Einstein case, the metric fields.
 The solutions we obtain are thus guaranteed to be fully self-consistent.
 In this paper we investigate solutions which are obtained from ansatz functions of simple form, as well as compositions thereof.

 Shapiro and Teukolsky have also studied the self-gravitating Vlasov system, and numerically construct axisymmetric solutions to the Vlasov--Poisson \cite{Shapiro:1992ei} and the Einstein--Vlasov \cite{Shapiro:1993gb,Shapiro:1993hi} systems.
 Notably, they obtain solutions which are far from spherically symmetric in the relativistic case.
-The existence of such solutions is only rigorously proved for solutions which are perturbed off of spherically symmetric Newtonian solutions.
+In contrast to the Vlasov-Poisson system, where rigorous existence of axisymmetric solutions which are not necessarily close to spherically symmetric are known \cite{Rein:2003cg}, the only rigorous existence results for axisymmetric solutions to the Einstein-Vlasov system are for solutions that are perturbed off of spherically symmetric Newtonian solutions.
 These results are due to Andr\'easson et al. in \cite{Andreasson:2011hg} for the static case, and in \cite{Andreasson:ch} for the stationary case.
 It remains an interesting open question to prove the existence of solutions which are far from spherically symmetric, and it is hoped that the numerics employed here will eventually help guide a suitable method of proof.

 The present work validates, but also extends the above mentioned work of Shapiro and Teukolsky.
 In particular we are able to generate highly relativistic configurations which contain ergoregions.
-This is the first instance, to the authors knowledge, of such results in the Einstein--Vlasov literature.
+This is the first instance, to the authors' knowledge, of such results in the Einstein--Vlasov literature.
 Ansatz functions can be easily and rapidly implemented in our code allowing for exploration of the vast solution space of the self-gravitating Vlasov system.
 In the present paper we illustrate several different choices of ansatz which generate toroidal, disk-like, and, spindle-like solutions, as well as composite solutions formed from the sum of multiple ansatz functions.

 \Sectionref{sec:EquationsAndSetUp} of the paper contains a presentation of the equations, including both the Vlasov--Poisson and the Einstein--Vlasov systems, the boundary conditions, and the physical characteristics of the solutions which are monitored in the numerical simulations.
 We present in \Sectionref{sec:NumericalMethods} the numerical method which is used in solving these equations. \Sectionref{sec:Results} is devoted to numerical results, where we present generalized polytropic solutions (\Sectionref{sec:PolytropicAnsatzSolutions}), relativistic toroidal solutions with ergoregions (\Sectionref{sec:ThinTorusSolutions}), disk-like solutions (\Sectionref{sec:Disks}), spindle-like solutions (\Sectionref{sec:SpindleSolutions}), and composite objects (\Sectionref{sec:CompositeObjects}).